-Ensures compliance with University, federal and other agency regulations, policies, forms and guidelines for the conduct of research.
+Ensures compliance with University, federal and agency regulations, policies, forms and guidelines for the conduct of research.
 Monitors and communicates changes implemented by sponsors.
+Ensures full compliance with the issuance of sub- awards.
 Determines that all University & sponsor requirements have been met prior to University's endorsement & submission of proposals and acceptance of awards.
-Authorized to initiate contact with agency policy offices for policy clarifications.
-Offers advice and assistance to faculty and assumes full level of contact with faculty.

-1 to 3 years’ experience in the administration of sponsored research at an educational institution, in the federal government or at some other entity engaged in sponsored research or 3 years administrative support experience in a research environment
+1 to 3 yrs experience in the administration of sponsored research at an educational institution, in the federal government or at some other entity engaged in sponsored research or 3 yrs adm support experience in a research environment.

 Demonstrated entry level of knowledge of:

-Federal regulations related to research administration, including Uniform Guidance and federal Research Terms and Conditions
+Federal regulations related to research administration, including OMB A-21, OMB A-110, RTC terms and conditions.